asutandinata/15112-termProject/README.txt

+Welcome: this game is copy of the popular vr game "beatsaber", but only using computer hardware you already have and items you can find around the house.
+To play this game,

 Modules to install:
 opencv(cv2)
+numpy
+pygame

+Things you need to play:
+A bright colored tube/long object you can swing around without breaking anything A wireless mouse would be helpful as well

 How to run:
-ensure all files are downloaded properly, and vscode has access to your laptop or desktop camera Open gui.py and run it
+ensure all files are downloaded properly, and vscode has access to your laptop or desktop camera Open gui.py and run it start by calibrating your saber before you play any levels

+Calibration Instructions:
+Click on "calibrate your saber"
+Click on "calibrate lighting"
+You should see a window pop up displaying what openCV sees hsv-wise.
+Moving your saber around the room, click on it four times.
+Then adjust the sliders.
+Start by moving the minimum values before adjusting the max values hit escape once you are satisfied
+Then,while standing where you plan on playing, hold the saber straight up and hit calibrate length.
+Keep holding until you see the grey window close automatically.

+You can use the debug button to test your calibration settings to see if it was successful

+You can now hit back, and start playing a game on a selected level.

+TROUBLESHOOTING:
+If you find that your swing is not being detected, try swinging a bit more(not faster).
+The algorithm looks into how big your swing is rather than speed

+Note for calibration: the camera is extremely sensitive, test in a well lit room, and avoid wearing clothes that are of similar colors to your saber

+If you find that you are having tracking issues, please recalibrate or try wearing a different shirt(this made a very big difference for me)